 Attorneys and lawyers are very similar.
 In general conversation, they are synonymous.
 But when it comes to hiring one, they can be very different.
 A lawyer is simply someone who has studied the law and gone through law school.
 They may work under an attorney and they may serve as a consultant.
 An attorney has gone through the additional process of sitting for the bar exam and passing it, qualifying them to practice law in a certain area or state and licensing them to represent clients in legal proceedings.

 Everyone knows it’s best to have an attorney if you are going to court, but there are many other times it is smart to have a legal representative.
+You need an attorney to help you set up some types of businesses, like Limited Liability Companies or S-Corporations.
 The law is a huge area and sometimes it may be wise to find an attorney who specializes in a certain area, here are a few of the specialties you may come across.

 - Personal Injury Attorney